lee-lindley/app_csv/README.md

                                   )
     ;
 ```

-All of the arguments for the constructor are present along with the flag for whether or not to
-put the column header names in the first row.
+The arguments are the same as the constructor plus *p_do_header*.
+If *p_do_header* starts with 'Y' or 'y', then the first record returned will be the column headers
+in a CSV string.

 ```sql
    STATIC FUNCTION get_rows(